akshat12/peerwise-flashcard/README.md

 7. <b>quiz.php</b> - serves the quiz selected in select.php.
 This is actually a single long page (to avoid hitting the DB again and again) and divs for previous and next questions are hidden/shown as required.

+<h6>Deployment Instructions<h6>

+1. Login using the admin interface by navigating to the project root in a web browser

+2. Follow the instructions on-screen to add questions to the existing database or create a new database.
+You can also click on the `Delete Database` button to delete the exising database

+3. Modify the existing question tags or assign new tags to questions.

+4. Assign a tag to assign to each of the questions.
+If you want to do this later, indicate the tag as `Do not Include`.
+If you wish to delete the question, indicate the tag as `Delete Question` and it will be deleted from the database

+5. Once you are done assigning tags, follow the instructions on-screen in order to serve the quizzes will appear